davepeck/game-of-go/README.md

 This is a website that lets people learn and play the ancient game of Go via email correspondence.

 It was a quick hack written in a single weekend so that I could learn about (what at the time, way back in the late 2000s!) was the new Google App Engine service.
+It was originally written as a Webapp2 + Python 2.7 + App Engine Datastore service.

 Here we are 15+ years later.
-It is _still_ a Webapp2 site, built with Python 2.7, targeted for hosting with Google App Engine.
-It's open source under the MIT license.
-I haven't really touched it much; it's a bit of a mess.
+In order to keep the service running, I moved it to Django 6 + Postgres 16, built with Python 3.14, hosted on a personal server behind Cloudflare.
+(Alas, App Engine kept changing and deteriorating; it was no longer work running there.)

+But when I transitioned from Webapp2/2.7/Datastore to Django, I mostly tried not to touch anything that didn't _have_ to be touched.
+That means there's still an incredible amount of cleaning-things-up still to do, just to get a nice codebase from which to work from.
+Did I mention this started as a weekend hack?

 You can see the latest bits running at https://go.davepeck.dev/ -- I will always run them there, on my own dime.